 Cell Chat (unlimited range) - If your trails have coverage for your carriers (careful here as not all carriers have the same coverage), we recommend using the teamspeak app.
 These chat rooms will also be displayed on this page so you can see who’s out riding and even communicate with them online!
 Different chapters will have different channels, some may be password protected.
 We even have cell radios designed for this use.

 Cell Network Radios (unlimited range with cell coverage) - These are becoming very popular and blend a cell phone cell network with a radio-type display.
-National Motorsports in our office carries these and some Trail Ambassadors are also using these with Teamspeak.
+RL4WD has their own Discord app we can use as an example.

-Cellphones without data coverage (short-range) - If you want to use cell phones where you may not have coverage for all folks, we’d highly recommend getting the Beartooth Bluetooth device that creates your own cell grid between your users.
+Cellphones without data coverage (short-range) - If you want to use cell phones where you may not have coverage for all folks, we’ve seen the Beartooth Bluetooth device that creates your own cell grid between your users.
 The benefit of this is you can still send text, voice, have chat rooms, but also send you location and use many of the features found on your phone for communication.
 The more users that have a Beartooth, the stronger your local grid will be.
-This is a newer technology we’ve tested and it works well.
+This is a newer technology we’ve tested and it works well within short distances.